Obsidian-Solutions/Obsidian-Solutions.github.io/content/english/_index.md

     image: "/images/maintenance-tech.svg"
     content: "Keep your servers up-to-date and secure with our remote maintenance and support plans.
 We handle patching and performance tuning, so you can focus on your business."
     bulletpoints:
-      - "Efficient remote maintenance and updates"
+      - "Proactive maintenance and security updates"
-      - "Leverage configuration management for consistency"
+      - "Reliability and disaster recovery planning"
       - "Performance monitoring and optimisation"
-      - "Tailored solutions for your specific needs"
+      - "Expert support for your specific needs"
     button:
       enable: true
       label: "View Server Services"